KyeOnDiscord/pro-swapper-wiki/wiki.md

 If you want to swap an emote you should swap it by itself, same with backblings You can experiment to see which items and how many of them kick at a certain point but the guidelines above should be fine.

+**You must not use lobby items or the lobby swapper at the same time as the ingame swapper or the error below will occur**

 ![You were removed from the match due to erros in your installation.
 Please verify or reinstall Fortnite to correct these issues](https://github.com/ProMasterBoy/pro-swapper-wiki/raw/master/too%20many%20swapped%20error.png)